- Pension Plan Booklet

 This booklet has been prepared to give you an easy reference to the Carleton University Retirement Plan.
 The information in this document is general in nature.

-You may request a copy of the Carleton University Retirement plan text from Pension Fund Management at anytime.
+You may request a copy of the Carleton University Retirement Plan text by contacting Pension Fund Management at firstname.lastname@example.org.

 - Plan eligibility

 A pension plan member can obtain a copy of the full plan text from the Pension Fund Management.